-The County categorizes its fair value measurements within the fair value hierarchy established by Governmental Accounting Standards Board Statement No. 72, Fair Value Measurement and Application (GASB 72).
-The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
+The County categorizes its fair value measurements within the fair value hierarchy established by GASB No. 72, Fair Value Measurement and Application (GASB 72).
+The hierarchy is based on the valuation inputs used to measure the fair value of an asset or liability.
 Level 1 inputs are quoted prices in active markets for identical assets.
 Level 2 inputs are significant other observable inputs.
 Level 3 inputs are significant unobservable inputs.

-The net asset value (NAV) per share is the amount of net assets attributable to each share outstanding at the close of the period.
-Investments measured at NAV for fair value are not subject to level classification.
+All of the OPEB Trust Fund's investments are in PCOT at June 30, 2022 which is measured using NAV.
+The NAV per share is the amount of net assets attributable to each share outstanding at the close of the period.
+Investments measured using NAV for fair value are not subject to level classification.
 The reported value of investments in PCOT is the same as the fair value of the pool shares.

-7. Interfund Receivables/Payables
+7. Interfund Accounts

+Receivables/Payables

 Although self-balancing funds are maintained, most transactions flow through the General Fund.
 In order to obtain accountability for each fund, interfund receivable and payable accounts must be utilized.
-The composition of interfund balances as of June 30, 2020 is as follows:
+The composition of interfund balances as of June 30, 2022 was as follows:

-Oue From her Funds O Due To ther Funds General Fund Sheriff Retired Employee Pension Fund Nonmajor Governmental Funds: \$ 74,730 - \$ - 6,315 Registry Equipment and Technology Fund 68,415 Total \$ 74,730 \$ 74,730
+( Due From Other Funds Due To Other Funds

+General Fund \$ 487,434 \$ -

+Sheriff Retired Employee Pension Fund - 6,750

+CARES Act Fund 458,995

+Nonmajor Governmental Funds:

+Registry Equipment and Technology Fund 21,689

+Total \$ 487,434 \$ 487,434